-Alberta Residents can save up to 35% off green fees when playing The Fairmont Banff Springs Golf Course.
-Click here for Alberta Residents Rate pricing and available tee times.
+Alberta residents are eligible for green fee discounts when playing The Fairmont Banff Springs Golf Course.
+Click here for Alberta Resident’s Rate pricing and available tee times.

 *Tee-times must be booked 7-days in advance.
 Proof of residency, ex: Alberta Driver’s License, is required at check-in.
 Subject to availability.

 From our best resort offers to exclusive events and deals – sign up for our Fairmont Banff Springs e-newsletter and be the first to receive all the latest news, offers & more.